hanna-agbanrin/Defund-The-Police/index.md

 ### Rough Generalization

 Rough generalization:
-Main topics (popular tweets) 🡪 George Floyd, tear gas on protesters/medic shot, defunding the police = not so radical, confederate monument, Jacob Blake shot in front of his children
+Main topics (popular tweets): George Floyd, tear gas on protesters/medic shot, defunding the police = not so radical, confederate monument, Jacob Blake shot in front of his children
-Main topics (volume) 🡪 [W1] black/white&police (privilege, violence), justice.
+Main topics (volume): [W1] black/white&police (privilege, violence), justice.
 [W2] more immediate topics (today, protest, curfew), more urgent calls for justice (need/now/no time).
 [W3]: budget & defund are more frequently used as well as, “support”, community; less frequent use of “white”, the tweets are more oriented on the black community and the need for support & actual reforms.
 [W14]: more immediate reactions to JB (children, kenosha, wisconsin, but before that: confederate monument debate, money/rich white people ruling US

 ### Week by week comparative analysis between the topics of popular tweets (PT) and the topics in terms of volume (VOL)

-Week 1:
+**Week 1**:
-VOL = Diagnostic-oriented 🡪 violence, racism, white privilege, Motivation: save lives, justice PT = Prognostic 🡪 opportunity for change, police weapons, switch systems, defund Week 2:
+VOL = Diagnostic-oriented: violence, racism, white privilege, Motivation: save lives, justice PT = Prognostic: opportunity for change, police weapons, switch systems, defund **Week 2**:
-VOL and PT = both Diagnostic-oriented -> evidence of violence on protesters, general indignation Week 3:
+VOL and PT = both Diagnostic-oriented -> evidence of violence on protesters, general indignation **Week 3**:
 Both VOL. and PT frames are much more prognostic and motivation-oriented: identification of more specific vulnerable group within the black community (black women, disabled black people), identifications of vectors of change (the educational field, the healthcare system), emphasis on the need for support from external actors and on the need to keep the momentum of the movement
-Week 14:
+**Week 14**:
-VOL = before Jacob Blake’s death = Prognostic-oriented, motivation-oriented 🡪 broader topics of discussion and more precise suggestions of solutions (healthcare, elections, voters, “Trump’s America”, voting for Biden, black history, education).
+VOL = before Jacob Blake’s death = Prognostic-oriented, motivation-oriented: broader topics of discussion and more precise suggestions of solutions (healthcare, elections, voters, “Trump’s America”, voting for Biden, black history, education).
-After Jacob Blake’s death (VOL & PT) 🡪 mostly diagnostic-oriented frames about Jacob, his children, the injustice of the situation and the need to hold the policemen accountable
+After Jacob Blake’s death (VOL & PT): mostly diagnostic-oriented frames about Jacob, his children, the injustice of the situation and the need to hold the policemen accountable

 ## Main conclusion